osuosl/cs312/source/slides/02_linux_basics.rst

 * Do not attempt to disrupt other machines or services (no DOS/DDOS)
 * Use common sense.
 If you would get mad at something done to you, don't do it to others
+* Don't hog the resources (compiling things from time to time is fine, just don't run a build farm).
 * Ken Thompson gave an interesting talk `on trust`_.
 Read it.

 .. _Acceptable Use of University Computing Resources: http://fa.oregonstate.edu/gen-manual/acceptable-use-university-computing-resources